Enselic/recordmydesktop/README.md

 The 0.4.0 release has made its way into both [Ubuntu](https://packages.ubuntu.com/hirsute/recordmydesktop) and [Debian testing](https://packages.debian.org/testing/video/recordmydesktop).

 Before the next release, the Debian maintainer has requested that the code bases of this repo and https://github.com/recordmydesktop/recordmydesktop is combined into one.
 Any help with that would be appreciated.
+Contributions should be directed towards the other repo.

 # Development